 Author Archives

-Naomi is a longtime skeptic and agnostic.
-She works as the technical director of an energy company that specializes in natural gas processing technologies.
+GG is a longtime skeptic and agnostic.
+She works as the VP of an energy company that specializes in natural gas processing technologies.
 She has also raised two good-looking skeptical sons.
 She blogs about nothing at www.twodifferentgirls.com

 -